Airline industry turmoil deepens as coronavirus pain spreads

 ($1 = 1.7440 New Zealand dollars)

-(Reporting by Jamie Freed; additional reporting by Aftab Ahmed and Aditi Shah in New Delhi, Tracy Rucinski in Chicago, David Shepardson in Washington, Allison Lampert in Montreal, Praveen Menon in Wellington and Nikhil Kurian Nainan in Bengaluru; Editing by Lincoln Feast.)
+(Reporting by Jamie Freed in Sydney and David Shepardson in Washington; additional reporting by Aftab Ahmed and Aditi Shah in New Delhi, Tracy Rucinski in Chicago, Allison Lampert in Montreal, Praveen Menon in Wellington and Nikhil Kurian Nainan in Bengaluru; Editing by Lincoln Feast and Gerry Doyle)

 ((Jamie.Freed@thomsonreuters.com; +61 2 9321 8174;))